Iraqi Prime Minister survives assassination attempt

 On Friday, one person was killed and dozens were wounded after supporters of Iran-backed militias clashed with Iraqi security forces near the Green Zone, health officials told CNN.

-Parties representing Iran-backed militias called for protests after losing Parliament seats during Iraq's elections last month, angering militia leaders and sparking several protests and sit-ins over the past weeks.
+Parties representing Iran-backed militias called for protests after losing parliament seats during Iraq's elections last month, angering militia leaders and sparking several protests and sit-ins over the past weeks.

+Kata'ib Hezbollah, one of the most powerful Iranian-backed Shia militia groups in Iraq, denied any involvement in the assassination attempt on the prime minister on Sunday, while also questioning the government's take on the attack in a statement released by spokesman Abu Ali al-Askari.

+Al-Askari said that Al-Kadhimi is "playing the victim," adding there are "less expensive" and more guaranteed ways to cause harm to the prime minister -- if that were the goal.